1972 Montreal Museum of Fine Arts robbery: Possible early suspects

 Early in their investigation, the police began looking into a group of students at the nearby École des beaux-arts de Montréal.
 Mostly Francophone, they had often visited the museum but had frequently been asked to leave before closing so that the mostly Anglophone staff could take their tea, which the students resented.

 Police kept five of these students under 24-hour surveillance for two weeks but found no evidence linking them to the case.
-Alain Lacoursière, an SPVM art-theft specialist who investigated the cold case in later years, believes the students were not involved.
+Alain Lacoursière (an SPVM art-theft specialist who investigated the cold case in later years) believes the students were not involved.
 "This crime was organized with a guy in charge who was 35 to 40 years old," well past his student years, he said in 2010.

 Ransom negotiations and recovery attempts

 In many art thefts the thieves seek ransom payments in return for the stolen works, which happened twice in the MMFA thefts.
 (Note: The ransom attempts and negotiations were not publicly disclosed until 10 years after the robbery.)
-Within a week of the robbery museum director David Giles Carter received a phone call from, he believed, one of the thieves.
-A man with a gravelly voice and an accent Carter described as "European" gave him directions to a phone booth near McGill University.
-Once there, another call told him to pick up a discarded cigarette pack on the ground, which contained a stolen pendant.
+Within a week of the robbery the museum's security director received a phone call from, he believed, one of the thieves.
+A man with a nasal voice and an accent Carter described as "European" gave him directions to a phone booth near McGill University.
+The security director went to the location, where another call told him to pick up a discarded cigarette pack on the ground, which contained one of the museum's stolen pendant.